lamnd09/lamnd09/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=lamnd09)

 **Lam Nguyen** is a Senior Solution Architect, and experienced Software/DevOps Engineer.
-He has worked on the integration of Blockchain, IoT and AI/ML systems for over 8+ years at Web3 startups, e.g,**FLock** and well-known companies e.g. **Siemens**, Munich, CNT Denmark, **Samsung&SNU** South Korea, and Singapore.
+He has worked on the integration of Blockchain, IoT and AI/ML systems for over 8+ years at Web3-based AI startups, e.g, **FLock** as well as well-known companies e.g. **Siemens**, Munich, CNT Denmark, **Samsung&SNU** South Korea, and Singapore.

 **In summary:**

 :rocket: I am very familiar with the development of Ethereum DApps, Web3, NFT marketplace and Enterprise Blockchain platforms, AI/ML tools e.g, Pytorch, and TensorFlow.

 :rocket: **5+ years** experience with the development of Blockchain Systems e.g, using Hyperledger, Ethereum/Smart Contract/Dapps.
+-AI
 :rocket: **5+ years** Experience with AWS, Kubernetes, Containers, DevOps and project management

 :rocket: **8+ years** Experience with Distributed, IoT, AI/ML System Design